franklobsty25/carrot-institute-test/README.md

 $ npm run start

-NB: Create a .env file from env-example and environment variables for the project to work properly.
+NB: Create a .env file from env-example and add environment variables for the project to work properly.

-Swagger docs after starting the project is at base url /api/docs
+Swagger documentation documenting the project api can be access at server base url /api/docs

 ```